RealEstateCore/rec/edge_messages/README.md

 ### Exceptions
 (edge-to-cloud)
 Exceptions `device:Exception` are sent from a core:Device, core:Sensor or core:Actuator.
 It includes ID `"id"` and the type of device or subclass of device that generated the exception `"origin"`.
-To describe the exceptino  there is a string `"exception"` and a `"retry"` property that is `1` by default, and can increment if applicable.
+To describe the exception  there is a string `"exception"` and a `"retry"` property that is `1` by default, and can increment if applicable.